Kubernetes Cluster Setup¶

 Starting our cluster¶

-openstack coe cluster create my-k8s \
+openstack coe cluster create my-k8s-${USERNAME} \

 --cluster-template k8s-1.30-coreos40-lb \